aabishkaryal/go-quiz/README.md

 The Go program reads the quiz data from a csv file and plays a quiz game.

 **Usage:**
-  *- csv string* : CSV file in the format question, answer (default "problems.csv")
+  *-csv string* : CSV file in the format question, answer (default "problems.csv") *-time int* : Time Limit for each question.

 ## How to use:
 1. Download and install go from <https://golang.org/>